wealthmastermind7-svg/AutoDetailng-Manager/replit.md

 - Created `getBookingDomain()` helper function to centralize production domain handling
 - Updated all booking link references to use new helper
 - Verified production domain bookflowx.cerolauto.store is properly configured across all features
+- Fixed service creation error by ensuring business ID is initialized in ServiceEditorScreen
 - **APP STORE READY (Dec 24, 2025):**
   - ✅ Booking page HTML loaded into memory for production reliability
   - ✅ Business initialization error logging improved